Sengolda/Cool-Tech/README.md

 # Cool-Tech

-### Cool-Tech is an open source code made in discord.py and is open sourced (any one can use the code), more info can be found in the LICENSE file
+### Cool-Tech is an open-source project made in Discord.py and anyone can use the code, more info can be found in the LICENSE file

-#  found a bug
+#  Found A Bug

-####  If you have found a bug please make sure the go the the Issues and report it.
+####  If you find a bug please make sure to go to the Issues tab and report it.

-# how to contribute
+# How To Contribute

-### if you wanna contribute please follow the steps below:
+### If you wanna contribute please follow the steps below:

 ##### 1 Fork the repo
-##### 2 Make changes to it in your own repo for however you want..
+##### 2 Make changes to it in your own repo anyway you want..
 ##### 3 Submit a pull request

-# how to report a bug and what to do before reporting
+# What to do before reporting

-##### 1 try and see if you can change the code, that way you might get a chance of contributing
+##### 1 Try and see if you can change the code, that way you might get a chance of contributing
-##### 2 make sure if you made changes to the code and there is a bug with that, that is not our fault
+##### 2 Make sure if you made changes to the code and there is a bug with that, that is not our fault